zerious/chug/README.md

 Replaces the contents of each asset using `string.replace(pattern, replacement)`.
 This includes base, compiled, minified, shrunken and gzipped contents.

-### .watch()
-Puts a `fs.watch` on the files and directories that were added to the `Load`.
-When changes occur, the affected assets are reloaded, then the load re-runs its chain of actions.
-Additionally, the location of the most recently modified asset is stored in `chug.changedLocation`.

 ### .require()
 Loads each asset as a Node.js module.